webaware/ssl-insecure-content-fixer/readme.txt

 = I get "insecure content" warnings from some of my content =

 You are probably loading content with a URL that starts with "http:".
 Take that bit away, but leave the slashes, e.g. `//www.example.com/`; your browser should load the content, but will use SSL when your page uses it.

+= My website is behind a load balancer or reverse proxy =

+If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when SSL is being used, this plugin won't help.
+See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](http://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.
+You might be able to fix it by adding this to your wp-config.php file:

+`
+// Amazon AWS Elastic Load Balancer and some others if (isset($_SERVER['HTTP_X_FORWARDED_PROTO']) && $_SERVER['HTTP_X_FORWARDED_PROTO'] == 'https')
+    $_SERVER['HTTPS']='on';
+`

+For websites hosted by Network Solutions, try downloading [this gist](https://gist.github.com/webaware/4688802) and saving it into your plugins folder, then enable the plugin "Force SSL URL Scheme".

 = I still get "insecure content" warnings on my secure page =